Quick Answer

 Skip it when

-How to use app that counts calories from photo with Lens App
+How to count calories from a photo with Lens App

 Download Lens App